 Carrington Coast Ranch Park & Preserve - Background

-The Carrington Property is located on the Sonoma Coast north of the town of Bodega Bay, adjacent to State Highway One and the Sonoma Coast State Park.
-The property includes 335 acres of open coastal prairie, rolling hills, remaining elements of a historic dairy ranch, and spectacular views of the coastline and ocean.
+The Carrington Coast Ranch property is located on the Sonoma Coast north of the town of Bodega Bay, adjacent to Highway 1 and the Sonoma Coast State Park.
+The property consists of 335 acres of open coastal prairie, rolling hills, remains of a historic dairy ranch, and spectacular views of the coastline and ocean.

 California Coastal Trail